pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* Time player selected measure in play mode
+* Time player selected measure in auto play mode, adjust if required
-* Drum edit preview, include bpm
 * fix startup delay based on history. isolate the startup history processing so it doesn't impact the normal boot.
 * Metadata scroll after metadata change
 * declare the metadata as caseless and allow the software to Capitalize All Fields As Required.
-* insist on <uses-permission android:name="android.permission.INTERNET"/> in android/app/src/main/AndroidManifest.xml
+* insist on <uses-permission android:name="android.permission.INTERNET"/>
+  in android/app/src/main/AndroidManifest.xml
 * player: in pause, reposition play with up/down arrows or scroll, continue from new location with space bar hit
 * Back to player from song preview on youtube.com, fullscreen button missing
 * On Raindrops Keep Fallin, I was trying to make the last line of chorus read:
 * Minor bug: I can't change/save the user name without making other changes (that engage the save button).